 As we move fully into April (and mid autumn) we thought it was time we looked at some of the fantastic resources that web designers and web developers have been tapping into over the first quarter of 2014.
-These resources are still very valid in this industry, so jump on board today!

 Every day, the number of people accessing the internet via their smart phones and other mobile devices (such as I Pads and tablets) is growing.
 Many believe that it won’t be long before this is the norm in terms of surfing the net, leaving desktop computers and even laptops far behind.
 Because of this, it is important that all companies focus on mobile web design.